 Acquisition in 2010

-Novarra, Inc. specializes in wireless Internet solutions, focusing on mobile search, portals, advertising, and web access for mobile devices.
-The company offers a range of platforms, including the Vision Platform, which supports mobile data services such as mobile Internet, video, and location-based services.
-Its Vision Mobile Web platform serves as a content transformation server designed for carrier-grade applications.
-Additionally, the Vision Multimedia Platform enables real-time transformation of various media formats, while the Vision Advertising Platform facilitates the delivery and management of graphical advertisements.
-Novarra's services cater to mobile network operators, wireless handset manufacturers, web content providers, and enterprises.
-Founded in 1999 and headquartered in Itasca, Illinois, the company has expanded its reach with locations in several countries, including the United Kingdom, Germany, Italy, Spain, and Thailand.
-Formerly known as Infospeed Communications, Inc., it adopted its current name in 2000.
+Novarra, Inc. is a provider of wireless Internet solutions, specializing in mobile search, portals, advertising, and web access for mobile devices.
+The company offers a range of platforms designed for mobile data services, including the Vision Platform, which supports mobile Internet, video, Web 2.0 applications, and location-based services.
+Its Vision Mobile Web platform serves as a carrier-grade content transformation server, while the Vision Multimedia Platform enables real-time transformation of various media content.
+Additionally, Novarra features the Vision Advertising Platform, which facilitates the delivery and management of graphical and animated advertisements.
+The company targets mobile network operators, wireless handset manufacturers, web content providers, and enterprises.
+Founded in 1999 and headquartered in Itasca, Illinois, Novarra has expanded its presence with locations in the United States, the United Kingdom, Germany, Italy, Spain, and Thailand.
+Initially established as Infospeed Communications, Inc., the company rebranded in 2000 to reflect its focus on mobile internet solutions.

 Dopplr